 Go to your Vultr dashboard and find your server IP address, shown on the Servers page:

-Vultr VPS Server IP Address
+Add Vultr VPS IP Address

 Copy your server’s IP address to the clipboard, and then go to your DNS control panel where you will configure your domain’s DNS records.